Be2daErtin/homebridge-VeraLite/README.md

 #Configuration
 Edit the config.json file by adding the IP of your Vera.
-The plug-in has the ability to ignore certain device ID's.
+The plugin has the ability to ignore certain device ID's.
 Just add these ID's as shown in the sample-config.json file.

 #Supported Devices
 The following devices have been tested: